ArrowrIcon Home icon

 ArrowrIcon

-The school system for working class children in the early 1900s
+The school system for working class children in Victorian times

-Like other children from working class backgrounds in the early 1900s, my brothers and I started our education at what was called a Board School because it was under the Middlesex Education Board.
-It was Silver Street School in Edmonton, which was well situated at the edge of a housing district, the Huxley Estate in Edmonton.
+Like other young children from working class backgrounds in the early 1900s, my brothers and I started our education at what was known as a Board School.
+It was Silver Street School in Edmonton, which was well situated at the edge of a large housing district in Edmonton.

 The school was typical of other Board schools in providing free education designed to equip boys for earning a living and girls for keeping house.
 For this reason alone it was hardly surprising that boys and girls were taught separately after the mixed infants classes which taught the basics like arithmetic and writing.